 Confidentiality, integrity, and availability have a direct relationship with HIPAA compliance.
 One of the best ways to address confidentiality, integrity, and availability is through implementing an effective HIPAA compliance program in your business.

 Confidentiality is about ensuring the privacy of PHI.
-In order to maintain the confidentiality of PHI, organizations must have the physical, technical, and administrative safeguards in place, as outlined above and in HIPAA regulation.
+In order to maintain the confidentiality of PHI according to the CIA triad, organizations must have the physical, technical, and administrative safeguards in place, as outlined above and in HIPAA regulation.
 These safeguards ensure that PHI is not made available or disclosed to unauthorized individuals.
 Confidentiality is a function of compliance with HIPAA administrative safeguards.

 Individuals who are legally allowed to access PHI should be trained about potential security risks that could threaten the confidentiality of PHI.
 This includes cyber-security awareness training, outlined in HIPAA.
 Developing an effective HIPAA compliance program will necessarily overlap with confidentiality best practices to give your business the tools it needs to manage and safeguard access to PHI.

 Integrity has to do with how PHI is handled to ensure that it is not altered or destroyed in an unauthorized manner.
 Health care professionals looking to address the integrity of PHI must ensure that it is not changed, altered, or modified over the course of its lifecycle, especially when in transit.
 Integrity is a function of adhering to HIPAA administrative and technical safeguards.